 “We demonstrated that in order to keep neurons healthy you need acetylcholine…So if acetylcholine actions are suppressed, brain cells respond by drastically changing their messenger RNAs and when they age, they show signs of pathology that have many of the hallmarks of Alzheimer’s disease.”

-You can listen to a short interview with Dr. Shelly Gray as she describes her research on this topic that was published in JAMA Internal Medicine.
-Here is a link to the free streaming audio of the show or the MP3 or CD.
+You can listen to a short interview with Dr. Shelly Gray as she describes her research on this topic.
+She and her colleagues published it in JAMA Internal Medicine.
+Here is a link to the free streaming audio of the show or the MP3.

 You need to make sure your physician knows which of your medications has anticholinergic activity so you can lower the anticholinergic burden that is being placed on your brain.